Laventory/ELM-Events-Recreation/README.md

-# ELM-Events-Recreation
+# ELM FSPRO Recreation
 A recreation of the FSPRO for the Pizza Tower mod [**Egg's Lap Mod**](https://gamebanana.com/mods/464912) for those who want to use custom music and sounds or make their own ELM mods while using their own [Pizza Tower FMOD FSPRO recreations](https://github.com/Raltyro/PT-FSPRO-Recreation).
 # How it works
 It is practically the same as the original FSPRO-Recreation,  although if you want to customize the music in the mod I have set it up for sideloading an extra master bank.
--# Note: This guide uses material from the Double Yolked branch of the recreation,  but it will all work the same.
+> Note: This guide uses material from the Double Yolked branch of the recreation,  but it will all work the same.

 0. To ensure this works,  **BUILD THE BANKS ATLEAST ONCE BEFORE EDITING THEM** and put them in your ELM's `sound\Desktop\EggsLapMod` FOLDER.
 Alternatively do your editing on a different branch/fork.